AlexanderIbrahim1/pimc-sim/PLAN.md

   - look up how I did it before
     - figure out the shortcomings, benefits, etc.
   - I can use the same strategy with the old `qmc.input` file with the new `.toml` file
-- make sure I have all the estimators that I want (simulations are expensive, don't want to miss important things)
+- [DONE:2024-09-04] make sure I have all the estimators that I want (simulations are expensive, don't want to miss important things)
   - look at the older publications, and see what estimators I had back them
+- [DONE:2024-09-04] create another executable that only evaluates worldlines
+- modify the worldline evaluating executable so that:
+  - it can evaluate multiple different worldines
+  - and make sure the 4B estimator works too
 - look at what other estimators I might be able to create

 - there are some easy attempts at improving the performance we could try:
   - switch the default ThreeBodyParaH2Potential with the early rejector potential